tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 # Engineering workstation artefacts

-Stedin's engineering workstations (dedicated computers running DIGSI 5, AcSELerator QuickSet, SCADA tools, and GIS software) are the front-line interfaces for configuration and change.
+The engineering workstations (dedicated computers running DIGSI 5, AcSELerator QuickSet, SCADA tools, and GIS software) are the front-line interfaces for configuration and change.
 These workstations generate forensic artefacts: project files, connection logs, session histories, file metadata, and Windows event logs.
 The artefacts reveal who accessed what devices, when, and what changes were made.